 Two catastrophic floods in the glacial river Jökulsá á Fjöllum, some 8,000-10,000 years ago and the last one some 2,500-3,000 years ago swept through this area.

-The glacial river originates in the Vatnajökull glacier, Europe’s largest glacier, and the glacial bursts from eruptions in sub-glacial volcanoes are massive, leaving destructions in their wake.
+The glacial river originates in the Vatnajökull glacier, Europe’s largest ice cap by volume, and the glacial bursts from eruptions in sub-glacial volcanoes are massive, leaving destructions in their wake.

 The river bed of the turbulent Jökulsá á Fjöllum has moved further east of Ásbyrgi, so it now runs beside it and not through it.